s341507/data2410-portfolio2/docs/rapport.md

 5. DBName=zabbix_proxy
 6. DBUser=zabbix

 After editing the necessary values, we saved and exited the file.
 We configured the ConfigFrequency to be 100 seconds.
-This parameter determines how often the proxy retrieves data from the configuration file, and is useful to cut down on the waiting time between updates on the status of the `Zabbix proxy`.
+This parameter determines how often the proxy retrieves data from the configuration file, and is useful to cut down on the waiting time between updates on the status of the `Zabbix Proxy`.
 The notable differences between our config file, and the config file in the guide is that we have a different IP address for the server, and a different hostname for the proxy itself.

+### Starting and enabling Zabbix Proxy
-Next, we started and enabled the `Zabbix proxy` to boot on startup with the following commands:
+Next, we started and enabled the `Zabbix Proxy` to boot on startup with the following commands:

 ```bash
 sudo systemctl restart zabbix-proxy